 Add Product Combinations to a Specific Customer’s Cart

 With this plugin, you can pre-fill carts with products, quantities and variations.
 And when you are finished, you get a nice, simple link to share.
 When someone clicks on it, those specific products are added and the customer is redirected to the cart page.
 Simple, direct and hassle-free.
-Check out our post here.
+Check out my post here.

 The WooCommerce checkout Add-ons plugin allows you to add several additional options to your checkout page and determine which are free or paid.
 You can also sort and filter orders based on your shiny new options.